 You may be wondering if the weight would be too heavy for an RV.
 This couch weighs 211 pounds with the mattress, making it only 20 pounds heavier than most hide-a-bed RV sofas.

 If someone in your household will be sleeping on your sofa regularly, a daybed might be a more comfortable choice than a convertible sofa.

-Instead of a regular daybed, RV owner Laura Vossel just put a regular twin bed in her RV with cute storage bins that slide underneath for added storage.
-However, a metal frame daybed would give a similar look with the added benefit of arm rests and back support to help hold pillows in place.
+Instead of a regular daybed, RV owner Laura Vossel put a regular twin bed in her RV with cute storage bins that slide underneath for added storage.
+A metal frame daybed would give a similar look with the added benefit of armrests and back support to help hold pillows in place.

 RV owner Shannon McDonald reconfigured her space so that she still has both a dining booth and a sofa, but with more couch space.
 She replaced her sofa with this trundle daybed, then used the stand from her original dinette table with a new top and two smaller storage benches as seating.